 I am a social anthropologist with an interest in the political economy and political ecology of natural disasters.
-My forthcoming book Building Back Better in India: Development, NGOs, and Artisanal Fishers after the 2004 Tsunami (University of Alabama Press, NGOgraphies: Ethnographic Reflections on NGOs Series) investigates the impact of the 2004 Tsunami on economic development priorities in India’s Tamil Nadu state.
+My recently published book Building Back Better in India: Development, NGOs, and Artisanal Fishers after the 2004 Tsunami (University of Alabama Press, NGOgraphies: Ethnographic Reflections on NGOs Series, 2021) investigates the impact of the 2004 Tsunami on economic development priorities in India’s Tamil Nadu state.
 Exploring the contradictory outcomes of humanitarian agendas subordinated to the demands of a World Bank-financed and state-led reconstruction project, this work attempts to bridge the gap between political ecology and disaster studies by drawing upon rich ethnographic studies of displaced and resistant artisanal fisher communities thriving on the margins of India’s globalizing economy.
 My theoretical engagement with the ambiguous terrain of humanitarian “soft power” draws upon empirical data compiled on coastal land use, the contours of relocation, and the effects of relocation on affected communities.
 I seek to outline through this work the contours of what I term a 'critical disaster studies' approach that prioritizes history, conflict, power and resistance in the study of disasters.